A pre-buy contract is a budget planning tool, not a guaranteed way to save money.

 The ability of a dealer to offer heating fuel at a set price is based on the fact that the dealer can contract to obtain a specified amount of fuel from a wholesale supplier at a set price during a particular month or months in the coming heating season.
 The contract is a legally binding agreement.
 In a sense, the heating fuel dealer is in the same position as the customer: A pre-buy contract assures that the customer must purchase a given amount of fuel at a pre-determined price.
 The amount of fuel and the price cannot be altered.

 By law, the dealer must provide for the ability to pay for the amount of fuel he or she offers to the customer.
 The dealer should be able to verify this to the customer's satisfaction prior to entering into any contract with the dealer.

-OEP endorses the concept of pre-buy contracts as budget planning tools.
-However, OEP cannot recommend what to do in specific cases, because each householder's circumstances are different.
+OSI endorses the concept of pre-buy contracts as budget planning tools.
+However, OSI cannot recommend what to do in specific cases, because each householder's circumstances are different.
 However, here are some things you might think about when making a decision:

 - Do you believe the price of fuel is likely to rise or fall during the heating season?

 - Can you afford to pre-buy all the fuel you expect to need?

 No. The dealer made a contract with his or her supplier to purchase the fuel at a certain price.
 Lowering the price to you would cause the dealer to lose money.